San Francisco Giants Logo

 San Francisco Giants Logo 1983-1993

-Giants make small changes to their logo, but the concept remains the same.
-The ball was turned so that the seam lines were directed in the center of the image, and also, the ball itself was again made white.
-The word “Giants” was placed in the middle but in a different font.
-The color of the letters in black, with the addition of an orange outline.
+The Giants make minor changes to their logo, but the concept remains the same.
+The ball was rotated so that the seam lines were directed toward the center of the image, and the ball itself became white again.
+The word “Giants” was placed in the center, but with a different font.
+The letter is black, with an orange outline.

 1994 – 1999